Kasper-Trouwee/MOT133A-High-Tech-Marketing/README.md

 # MOT133A High Tech Marketing

-All of the code for this course used by group 2 can be found here.
+This repository contains all code and resources used by Group 2 for the MOT133A High Tech Marketing course.

 ## Setup

-for each folder please see specefic information on how to set it up.
+For setup instructions, please refer to the README or documentation within each folder for specific details.